I closed my eyes and blew out the candles and wished with all my might:

 Each memory about my childhood and about my mother's personality turned out to be a new understanding about how she became the mother she was.

-It's understandable that our mother-daughter relationship problems were typical of a family where the parents come from a different culture.
+It's understandable that our mother-daughter relationship struggles were typical of any family where the parents come from a different culture.
 If you have immigrant parents, you know this.
 The rules and restrictions and way of life in the country of origin are so different from Canada and from the U.S.

 But now I realize there's another layer.
 Our family dynamics is not just about being immigrants.
-It's about being Jewish holocaust survivors.
+We were Jewish holocaust survivors.
+That difference shapes everything.

 I can no longer allow myself the comfort of remaining uninvolved.

 My most valuable asset is my sense of humour.
 That has certainly helped as I rediscovered my heritage.
-And it will definitely help as I continue to build this website.
+And it will definitely help as I continue to write this tribute to my mom Faye Schulman, and to the spirit of survival and connection she represents.